gerardoglz/Text2StructuredData/README.md

  2)  each PDF clinic letter in the server
  3)  the NLP keywords for each letter within the JSON file

  NLP tool provides a list of keywords and phrases used in the clinical domain, containing assertions and denials of  medical terms (e.g. patient has trouble sleeping, no issues when sleeping).
-We will use the 'mood' of the keyword to create a binary matrix there each patient has a positive or negative term associated to specific symptoms.
+We will use the 'mood' of the keyword to create a binary matrix where each patient has a positive or negative term associated to specific symptoms.
 For example,

-               sleepNormal
+               sleepNormal walkNormal ...
-    patient1       0
+    patient1       0           1
-    patient2       1
+    patient2       1           0
+       .
+       .

  The resulting matrix will be exported for a machine learning prediction model